 3. Lake Victoria - 69,485 Square Kilometers

 Lake Victoria holds the titles of Africa's largest lake, the world’s largest tropical lake, and as the 2nd largest fresh water lake, covering a total surface area of 69,485 square kilometers.
 Named after Queen Victoria, it is one of the African Great Lakes and is fed by inflows from the Kagera River.
 Lake Victoria is relatively shallow with an average depth of 40 m and a maximum depth of 84 m.
 Lake Victoria is bounded by Kenya, Uganda, and Tanzania, and has 84 islands within its body.

 2. Lake Superior - 82,414 Square Kilometers

-Lake Superior is considered to be the world’s largest freshwater lake in the world, as well as the the 3rd largest such body by volume, and the 2nd largest lake of any kind by overall area in the world.
+Lake Superior is the largest freshwater lake in the world, as well as the the 3rd largest such body by volume, and the 2nd largest lake of any kind by overall area in the world.
 It is also the largest amongst all of the North American Great Lakes, with a total surface area of 82,414 square kilometers.
 Lake Superior has a maximum depth of 406 m.
 Water from Lake Superior drains into Lake Huron via the St. Mary’s River and the Soo Locks.

 1. Caspian Sea - 371,000 Square Kilometers